dvgniele/MarcoSmiles/README.md

 <a name="wiki"></a>
 ## Wiki
 > #### The Project
-- This Project is dedicated to all people who can't play a real instrument due to their disability.
-- It's developed with Unity3D and requires the user to have the [LeapMotion Controller](https://www.leapmotion.com/) to work.
+- It requires the user to have the [LeapMotion Controller](https://www.leapmotion.com/) drivers to work.
+> #### For the Developers, it's necessessary to install the following list
+- It's necessary to install Unity Engine at the version 2019.4.12f1
+- It's necessary to install Visual Studio with the "Game development with Unity" package
+- Clone the repo into a directory, for example "littletest"
+- Once everything is installed, open the Unity Hub and select "Add"
+- Navigate to the directory "littletest", open the folder MarcoSmiles and select the second folder named MarcoSmile
+- Confirm and open the imported project showed into Unity Hub